Yolanda Arroyo Pizarro: Biography

 In 2011, Salón Literario Libroamérica de Puerto Rico selected Arroyo Pizarro's new book, Caparazones, as the best new novel and the same year she was awarded a writer-in-residency grant by the National Hispanic Cultural Center in Albuquerque, New Mexico.
 The Latina Writers Convention recognized her short story "Los cojones de una mujer sin pecho" at their 2012 convention.
 Arroyo Pizarro's body of work consists of two novels, three collections of poetry, nine short-story books, and contributions to more than two dozen anthologies, among them New Daughters of Africa, edited by Margaret Busby (2019).
 Arroyo has broadcast as a radio host of Kooltureate for Bonita Radio and is the Chief Editor of the literary journal Revista Boreales.
 In addition to her own publications, she regularly contributes to newspapers such as Claridad, La Expresión, El Nuevo Día, and El Vocero.
-She has served as a member of the jury for the Sor Juana Inés de la Cruz Award Guadalajara International Book Fair for several years.
+She has served as a member of the jury for the Sor Juana Inés de la Cruz Prize for several years.

 Arroyo Pizarro frequently writes about LGBT issues in her work and has participated with other writers and activists in the LGBTTIQ and African-descent communities in conferences and symposia held in Colombia, Ecuador, Mexico, Spain, and Venezuela.
 In 2014, she and her partner, Zulma Oliveras Vega, joined the same-sex marriage case Conde-Vidal v.
 Rius-Armendariz.
 When the United States Court of Appeals for the First Circuit ruled that the island's marriage ban was unconstitutional, Arroyo Pizarro and Oliveras Vega became the first same-sex couple to marry in Puerto Rico.